 RealTime Context Engine

-tech/tools: Python, Electron, glassmorphism UI, GPT-4, GPT-5 (nano, mini), OpenAI API, Hardware-locked licensing, Markdown export.
+tech/tools: Python, JavaScript, HTML5, CSS/SASS, Electron, glassmorphism UI, GPT-4, GPT-5 (nano, mini), OpenAI API, Hardware-locked licensing, Markdown export.

 Cross-Platform Music Synchronization: A Monthly Automated Pipeline